 You can travel with a child with autism with careful planning and organization.
 Be patient with yourself, your partner, and your children.
 Flexibility matters!
 You may have a plan, but try not to become too rigidly attached.

-Children will have potty accidents, juice spills, and emergency stops that may extend the long journey.
+Children will experience potty accidents, juice spills, and unexpected stops that may prolong the long journey.
 Remember that vacation starts the second you put your house and daily life in the rearview mirror.
-Try to enjoy this bonding time and relax!
+Try to enjoy this bonding time and take a moment to relax!

 How do I keep my autistic child occupied?